GeoTecINIT/OpenData4OpenCities/README.md

 This aim repository is to collect all the positions papers related to the topics of this workshop. http://opendata4opencities.uji.es

-### DO NOT FORGET TO BRING YOU OWN COMPUTER AND FOLLOW THE INSTALLATION INSTRUCTIONS FOR THE INTERACTIVE SESSION WITH POINT PROCESS ANALYSIS
+### DO NOT FORGET TO BRING YOU OWN COMPUTER AND FOLLOW THE INSTALLATION INSTRUCTIONS [a link](https://github.com/GeoTecINIT/OpenData4OpenCities/blob/master/Installation%20Instruccions/Instuctions4SpatialPointProcessAnalysis.pdf) FOR THE INTERACTIVE SESSION WITH POINT PROCESS ANALYSIS

 DETAILED AGENDA